therobinkim/lets-learn-vim/README.md

 ### Alternatives

 `vim` is "an improved version of the `vi` editor" while `emacs` and `nano` are some alternatives.
-My Macbook Pro runs `vim` whenever try to run `vi`, but I'll continue to refer to our text editor of discussion as `vi` for brevity.
+My Macbook Pro runs `vim` whenever try to run `vi`, so we'll focus our discussion on `vim`.

 ### Use Case

 An advanced use case might arise when you're only able to access a different computer from your terminal (eg, a server located somewhere in the middle of the ocean), and you need to edit some text files on it.
-With no other "regular" text editor like Sublime Text, Atom, or Visual Studio Code available, you'll have to use `vi` or a similar alternative.
+With no other "regular" text editor like Sublime Text, Atom, or Visual Studio Code available, you'll have to use `vim` or a similar alternative.

 A use case you may be more familiar is writing a `git commit` message when you haven't yet (or can't) [associate a non-default text editor with Git].
-Trying to use `vi` without a proper introduction can be a psychological barrier and a distraction from what whatever we're trying to do.
+Trying to use `vim` without a proper introduction can be a psychological barrier and a distraction from what whatever we're trying to do.
 Fortunately, there are many resources out there (like the document you're reading right now) that can help guide us.

 [associate a non-default text editor with Git]: https://help.github.com/articles/associating-text-editors-with-git/